2020 University Exhibits

 University of Georgia

 The University of Georgia Small Satellite Research Laboratory (SSRL) was founded in 2016 as a result of funding for two Cubesat missions, MOCI and SPOC.
-The SSRL performs research into landscape-scale Structure from Motion with Cubesats, along with developing new hyperspectral payloads to study coastal ecosystem health.
-The SSRL is also active in community outreach, and runs the premier Cubesat podcast: The Downlink.
-The Mapping and Ocean Color Imager (MOCI) is part of the UNP-9 program from AFRL and will use an RGB camera to demonstrate that 3D terrain models can be developed from a single Cubesat using Structure from Motion.
-The SPectral and Ocean Color Satellite (SPOC Sat) will host a moderate resolution hyperspectral payload capable of gathering 60 bands of data between 400-850 nm.
-SPOC is expected to be deployed from the International Space Station between 2018-2020 as a participant of NASA’s USIP-2 and CSLI-8 programs.
+The SSRL performs research into landscape-scale Structure from Motion with Cubesats, along with developing new hyperspectral payloads to study coastal ecosystem health through intelligent remote sensing.
+The SSRL is also active in community outreach.
+The Multiview Computational Onboard Imager (MOCI) is part of the UNP-9 program from AFRL and will use an RGB camera to demonstrate that 3D terrain models can be developed from a single Cubesat using Structure from Motion.
+The SPectral and Ocean Color Satellite (SPOC Sat) host a moderate resolution hyperspectral payload capable of gathering 60 bands of data between 400-850 nm.

 University of Minnesota - EXACT